Clifford2910/poker_hands.rb/README.md

 ## <a name="About">About the code</a>

 ### My Approach:
-* **TDD** - My approach was to use TDD to guide my code, I ran the PART_1 test suite in its entirety to make sure everything was working and from there ran each test in isolation starting with the simplest in complexity and working my way to the hardest.
+* **TDD** - My approach was to use TDD to guide my code, I ran the PART_1 and PART_1b test suite in its entirety to make sure everything was working and from there ran each test in isolation starting with the simplest in complexity and working my way to the hardest.
 I would use the red-green-refactor method to keep my code quality high.
 When I was satisfied with my refactor and my test was passing I would commit.
 * **SRP** - Early on I decided to create a PokerHand class that would do all the logic and heavy lifting, freeing up my PokerHandEvaluator class to simply handle output.
 I feel like this is inline with the single responsibility principle, each class having a specific role.

 ### Methods (of note) used